Aalto-LeTech/CodeClusters/BUGS_AND_ISSUES.md

 * Search case sensitivity, regex, whole words don't work

-* Pagination's page is not set correctly when new results are fetched where there are fewer results than current page
-* Also when switching to local search the page should be updated to eg first page (and pages counted correctly using the Results per page -value)
+* When switching to local search when the current selectedPage is higher than available local pages, doesn't default the page to 1 (although shows results correctly)

 * All the modeling n-gram forms combinations have not been tested, there is probably bugs there with results that have eg no clusters